tilgnermanuel/iris-app/commands.md

 ### What is CI/CD?

 CI/CD is a core concept in the world of DevOps.
 It stands for Continuous Integration/Continuous Delivery.
-Continuous Integration (CI) means that developers integrate their code in a central shared repository.
-Every commit creates a build which is verified by a test.
-In essence, every code change triggers a complete software life cycle.
+Continuous Integration (CI) means that developers integrate their code in a shared repository.
+Every commit creates a build which is immediately tested.
 This makes it possible to quickly detect and fix errors.

 Continuous Delivery (CD) is an extension of CI.
 It generally implies releasing software within short cycles.
 It's different from Continuous Deployment in that we create a build of the software that _could_ be released to production, but isn't.
 In Continuous Deployment, every build is is also deployed to production.

-Some of the larger tech companies deliver (deploy) software hundreds times per day!
+Fun fact: Some of the bigger tech companies deliver / deploy software hundreds times per day!

 ### What is Jenkins?

-To make CI/CD happen, we need a repository server to store our code, e.g. GitHub, On top of that, we need a CI/CD server that takes the code from the repository, builds our application, tests it and (optionally) deploys it.
+To make CI/CD happen, we need a repository server to store our code, e.g. GitHub.
+On top of that, we need a CI/CD server that takes the code from the repository, builds our application, tests it and (optionally) deploys it.
 This where Jenkins comes in.
-Jenkins is an automation server that does just that.
+Jenkins is an automation server that takes care of this process.
 It's open source, highly extensible and one the most popular solutions for CI/CD.

 ### What is a Jenkins Pipeline?